josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 mdsvex converts Markdown to HTML, lets you import and use Markdown files as components, and even allows you to use Svelte components inside of&nbsp;Markdown.
 </Callout>

-If you've heard of MDX (generally used in React-based projects), you could think of the curiously named mdsvex as the Svelte equivalent.
+If you've heard of MDX (generally used in React-based projects), you could think of the curiously named [mdsvex](https://mdsvex.pngwn.io/) as the Svelte equivalent.

-Otherwise, just know that it does everything we might want to do with Markdown; mdsvex converts Markdown to HTML, lets you import and use Markdown files as components, and even allows you to use Svelte components inside of Markdown--handy for adding interactive components wherever needed!
+Otherwise, just know that it powers everything we might want to do with Markdown; mdsvex converts Markdown to HTML, lets you import and use Markdown files as components, and even allows you to use Svelte components inside of Markdown--handy for adding interactive components wherever needed!

 First, install mdsvex: